Delete a field from a table using ADO

 As we have seen in part

-, ADOX is an extension of ADO that lets us
+3 of the tutorial, ADOX is an extension of ADO that lets us

 alter database and table structures.